gmisail/gbar/README.md

 Currently, all modules that you want to use must be added to the `gbar.go` file and then recompiled with `go build`.
 Once the executable is built, you can organize the blocks in any configuration without re-compiling by using a `config.json` file.

-The design of your status bar consists of three parts: the template, blocks, and modules.
-The template defines where blocks are positioned.
-Blocks contain information about the chunks of your status bar, such as update intervals and modules.
-Modules define what is actually rendered.

 ## Installation
 ```
 go build